-Based on the results of the architectural investigation completed for the Elmwood Terrace Apartments complex, it is recommended that the complex is eligible for NRHP under Criterion A for trends in history related to low-rent and government sponsored housing, slum clearing, and Urban Renewal in Goldsboro, North Carolina.
-Further, Elmwood Terrace Apartments is recommended eligible under Criterion C for architecture.
-Elmwood Terrace Apartments were constructed in a single building campaign and are a good, intact example of low-rent, government sponsored housing in Goldsboro.
+Based on the results of the architectural investigation completed for the Fairview Apartments complex, it is recommended that Fairview Apartments is eligible for the NRHP under Criterion A for trends in history related to low-rent and government sponsored housing in Goldsboro, North Carolina.
+Further, the Fairview Apartments was the first low-rent and government sponsored housing for whites in Goldsboro.
+In addition, the multiple additions to Fairview Homes demonstrates how the complex was home for many Goldsboro residents displaced by Urban Renewal.
+The proposed NRHP boundaries for the complex include the phases constructed in the 1950s, during segregation.